Johnny Rutherford

-John Sherman "Johnny" Rutherford III (born March 12, 1938), also known as "Lone Star JR", is an American former automobile racing driver.
+John Sherman Rutherford III (born March 12, 1938), also known as "Lone Star JR", is an American former automobile racing driver.
 During an Indy Car career that spanned more than three decades, he scored 27 wins and 23 pole positions in 314 starts.
-He became one of ten drivers to win the Indianapolis 500 at least three times, winning in 1974, 1976, and 1980.
+He became one of six drivers to win the Indianapolis 500 at least three times, winning in 1974, 1976, and 1980.
 He also won the CART championship in 1980.

 Rutherford began racing modified stock cars in 1959 and he also dabbled in stock car racing, making 35 NASCAR Cup Series starts from 1963 to 1988.
 Rutherford won in his first start, at Daytona International Speedway driving for Smokey Yunick.
-This made him one of the youngest drivers ever to win in NASCAR history, in a full points-paying NASCAR race.
+This made him one of the youngest drivers ever to win a NASCAR points-paying race, as well as only the sixth racer in history to win in their NASCAR debut race, a distinction not again achieved until SuperCars racer Shane van Gisbergen won in his NASCAR debut in 2023.

 Racing career

 In 1959, Rutherford started driving modified stock cars in Dallas.
 He joined the International Motor Contest Association sprint car circuit in 1961 leading it for most of 1962.
 Rutherford later joined the United States Auto Club (USAC) starting in the Hoosier Hundred and later winning his first championship.

 Rutherford won his qualifying heat race for the 1963 Daytona 500, becoming the youngest winner of a Duel as a championship race, a record that would stand as the races were taken off the championship schedule in 1971 (though it has since been broken, the race was not a championship race when it happened).
 Later that year he also had his first start in the Indianapolis 500.
 Rutherford's first Indy car race win took place at the Atlanta 250.
 He won the USAC National Sprint Car Championship in 1965.

 Rutherford made his first start in the Indianapolis 500 in 1963.
 The following year he was directly behind Eddie Sachs when Sachs plowed into the burning car of Dave MacDonald, killing both drivers.
 Rutherford miraculously squeezed between the crash and the wall, passing so close to Sachs' car that a lemon that Sachs wore on a string around his neck was found inside Rutherford's engine compartment.

 On April 3, 1966, Rutherford suffered a serious crash at Eldora Speedway.
 His car flipped out of the track, and he suffered broken arms, a broken finger, and a head injury.
 He was forced to sit out the 1966 Indy 500 and the rest of the season.
 He struggled without a competitive ride for the next several seasons.
-He raised his profile by qualifying a surprising 2nd for the 1970 500 and leading early on.
+He raised his profile by qualifying a surprising second for the 1970 500.
 He was back with a top-flight ride when he joined the McLaren team in 1973.